A World Festival

 Multi-annual international partnerships…

 The Bolshoi Theatre, in Moscow, and the Festival d’Aix-en-Provence have maintained co-production ties since 2010.
-In addition to various co-productions scheduled for the repertoire at the Bolshoi, less traditional productions will feature periodically on tour.
-This applies to the operas, Written on Skin and Trauernacht, both staged by Katie Mitchell, which will be performed in Russia for the first time.
+In addition to various co-productions scheduled for the repertoire at the Bolshoi, less traditional productions feature periodically on tour.
+This applies to the operas, Written on Skin, Trauernacht and Alcina staged by Katie Mitchell, which have been performed in Russia for the first time.

 … and intercultural dialogue